sebastiandg7/multi-docker-compose-networking/README.md

     # blabla
 ```

-The client `docker-compose.yml` sets the exact same hostname in the target URL to send the requests to.
+The client `docker-compose.yml`, via an environment variable,sets the exact same hostname in the target URL to send the requests to.

 ```diff
 version: '3.8'